-This year, after BTC has already faced its tough times and under the influence of COVID-19, people go really nuts about the event: Jameson Lopp, the creator of Satoshi.info, has recently tweeted that “Google searches for “bitcoin halving” have exceeded 300% of the volume seen before the 2016 halving event”.
+In 2020, after BTC has already faced its tough times and under the influence of COVID-19, people went really nuts about the event: Jameson Lopp, the creator of Satoshi.info, tweeted that “Google searches for “bitcoin halving” have exceeded 300% of the volume seen before the 2016 halving event”.
 Meanwhile, Pascal Gauthier, the Ledger’s chief executive, stated that “more individuals are investing in bitcoin than ever before”.
 So, enthusiasts’ previous experiences count.

 Some cryptocurrency influencers even set overwhelmingly high expectations.
-For example, Dan Morehead has said that, “based on the change in the stock-to-flow ratio across each halving, BTC could hit $115,212 in Aug 2021”.
-Marcus Swanepoel, Luno’s chief executive, thinks that “bitcoin will return to its all-time highs in the next 12 to 18 months.”
+For example, Dan Morehead said that, “based on the change in the stock-to-flow ratio across each halving, BTC could hit $115,212 in Aug 2021”.
+Marcus Swanepoel, Luno’s chief executive, thought that bitcoin would return to its all-time highs in the next 12 to 18 months.

 COVID-19 has also impacted Bitcoin Halving 2020.
-According to experts, the latest market crash reduced the risk of a halving price dump for miners prepared earlier, in March, to reduce the presumed profitability, so the BTC mining industry is now in a stronger position.
+According to experts, the market crash reduced the risk of a halving price dump for miners prepared earlier, in March, to reduce the presumed profitability, so the BTC mining industry was in a stronger position.